brandonC1234/Brandon-C-scratch-websites/AP Literature Project/readme.md

 1. This should copy over relatively easily
 ## Special aspects
 1. This program is optimized as much as possible for speed
+    1. I made two programs rendering from the circles and rendering through the image to find the fastest method